Lesson video

 How did you get on?
 Did you manage to create the score variable?
 Let's have a look at a sample answer.

-So on the left-hand side we've got the main code block, which is controlled by the when green flag clicked event.
+So on the left-hand side, we've got the main code block, which is controlled by the when green flag clicked event.

 This is setting the score variable to zero at the start so that every time the user restarts the quiz, their score is set back to zero.

-So here I've taken the example of the q4 subroutine, but hopefully, you've done this in all of the questions.
+So here I've taken the example of the q4 subroutine, but, hopefully, you've done this in all of the questions.

-So you can see underneath the if statement, so if they get the answer correct, we're changing score by 1 so this updates the score variable by 1 when the user gets the answer correct.
+So you can see underneath the if statement, so if they get the answer correct, we're changing score by one.

 You've done a fantastic job today, so well done.

-Let's summarise what we have learned.
+Let's summarize what we have learned.

 Comparison operators can be used to compare values in a condition.

-Logic operators and, or and not, can be used to build more complex conditions.
+Logic operators, and, or, and not, can be used to build more complex conditions.